Can Red Bull Make Social Entrepreneurship An Extreme Sport? | Fast Company

 Since launching in 1987, the estimated $7.9 billion energy drink company has backed an eclectic mix of young talent and hip events to become a lifestyle brand for millennials—even those doing far less extreme feats, like staying up all night coding, or working on their PowerPoints.
 What the branded business boot camps represent then, is that building socially conscious companies might now be just as cool an undertaking as Felix Baumgartner’s BASE jump from the stratosphere.

-“Whatever it might be–jumping from outer space, being shot out of a cannon–they are kind of saying social entrepreneurs are the same kind of person for taking on something incredibly challenging and putting their personal passion into it,” says Michelle Geiss, the cofounder and executive director of Impact Hub Baltimore, which is leading the Red Bull’s stateside program.
+“Whatever it might be–jumping from outer space, being shot out of a cannon–they are kind of saying social entrepreneurs are the same kind of person for taking on something incredibly challenging and putting their personal passion into it,” says Michelle Geiss, the cofounder and executive director of Impact Hub Baltimore.
 “In many ways, this is along the same kind of support [the company] is already giving people.”
 Except Baumgartner’s space jump required a specialized helium balloon and spacesuit.
 Academies–with no immediate cash reward–would seem far less expensive.

 As the Amaphiko Academy marketing video shows, the sales pitch can certainly be amped up to feel equally sporty and aspirational.